 However, for college students or people who work and live in the city, car-sharing can be an amazingly cost-effective and useful service.
 You’ll be able to cut your expenses down tremendously, and have the opportunity to use hybrid and electric cars.
 There’s no need to worry about maintenance, credit checks, or depreciation; Your car-sharing company has it handled.

 LimePod in Seattle

-In order to unlock the car, users need to scan a QR code within the app, which is located on the exterior of the car.
+Users need to scan a QR code within the app, which is located on the exterior of the car.
 Once approved, the car will unlock, with the keys already in the ignition.
 Lime’s car-share competitors can’t say the same, with many of them requiring a lengthy set of verification steps in order to access their vehicles.
-LimePods will also provide insurance and gas to users, which is a welcomed and popular set of features.
+LimePods will also provide users with insurance and gas, which is a welcomed and popular set of features.

 Unlock a bike, ebike, scooter or LimePod car for free with Lime promo code: RHUGZP5

 Lime isn’t stopping at their LimePods either.
 The whole goal of this movement is to change consumer behavior, and potentially even eliminate the need for a personal car.
 Pete Dempster, Program Manager at Lime, reported that he wants LimePod users to reconsider their transportation methods.
 He suggests that instead of driving the whole way to a destination, Lime may decide to provide free transfers to incentivize drivers to park a bit farther away and bike for the rest of their journey.